Credal Bayesian Deep Learning: Experiments

+As we have shown in the previous section, CBDL is better than single BNNs and ensemble of BNNs at quantifying and disentangling predictive AU and EU.
+In this section, we show with two applications -- motion prediction in autonomous driving scenarios, and blood glucose and insulin dynamics for artificial pancreas control -- that CBDL has better downstream tasks capability than EBNN.
+We do not compare CBDL against belief tracking techniques because these latter require extra assumptions that CBDL do not, as we further expand on in Appendix \ref{other_baselines}.

-\subsection{Motion Prediction for Autonomous Racing}
+\subsubsection{Motion Prediction for Autonomous Racing}

-In this case study, we demonstrate the utility of IBNNs for motion prediction in autonomous driving scenarios.
+In this case study, we demonstrate the utility of CBDL for motion prediction in autonomous driving scenarios.
 An important challenge in autonomous driving is understanding the intent of other agents and predicting their future trajectories to allow for safety-aware planning.
 In autonomous racing, where control is pushed to the dynamical limits, accurate and robust predictions are even more essential for outperforming opponent agents while assuring safety.
-Again, IBNNs provide a straightforward method for quantifying uncertainty and deriving robust prediction regions for anticipating an agent's behavior.
+CBDL provides a straightforward method for quantifying uncertainty and deriving robust prediction regions for anticipating an agent's behavior.

 We use the problem settings in \cite{tumu_physics_2023} to define the problem of obtaining prediction sets for future positions of an autonomous racing agent.
 Our results show that the prediction regions have improved coverage when compared to EBNN.
-These results hold in both in-distribution and out-of-distribution settings, which are described below.
+These results hold in both In-Distribution and Out-Of-Distribution settings, which are described below.